PHPitiful/php-mini-framework/README.md

 # PHP Mini Framework

-I wrote this because I got tired of these massive frameworks that are slow as dogs and are just too much.
+I wrote this because I got tired of the massive PHP frameworks that are slow as dogs and are just too much.
 Even the Sinatra knockoffs are just too much.
 Sometimes you just want to be able to get something simple done without all the fluff.
 Sometimes you use PHP because it is so ubiquitous,